redwoodjs/release-tooling/README.md

 ### Triage

 Redwood has a dual-branch strategy.
-Most of the work involves moving commits from main to next and then from next to a release branch.
+Most of the work involves moving commits from the main branch to the next branch.
-The triage command guides you through this process:
+The `yarn triage` command guides you through this process:

 ```
 yarn triage